Usage

 - the

-flag, which specifies whether to automatically reset the formatting at the end of a string.
+auto_resetflag, which specifies whether to automatically reset the formatting at the end of a string.

 When not specified, Dahlia will try to detect the color depth2 of the current